What is The Post-Evangelical Post?

 By subscribing to The Post-Evangelical Post, you will stay in-the-loop about developments within evangelicalism, as well as projects from people who have left evangelicalism and have things to say.

 By purchasing a paid subscription, you enable Blake to commit more time and energy to developing the newsletter, the Exvangelical and Powers &Principalities podcasts, and other projects.
-During the the lead-up to the US election and amidst the pandemic, most content has been made available for free.
-As time continues, more content will be price-gated and made available to only to subscribers.

 What does “exvangelical” mean?